A Pastel Demonstration That Will Make You Pine for the Next Winter White Out

 8. A Few Last Corrections

 Now came the time to finally address the shadows running across the field.
 Because I was working from a photo, I’d been painting the shadow strips with the distortion from the camera lens.
 They were angled too much; the perspective didn’t look right.
-I took my piece outside and, using a stiff brush, wiped out the entire area.
+I take my piece outside and, using a stiff brush, wipe out the entire area.

-From this point forward, I no longer referenced the photo.
-I remembered being in this field in the snow, and I used my memory to paint.
-I reduced the large shadow area slightly and flattened the foremost edge, which set the shadowed field back in the distance.
-I also thinned and flattened the two shadow bands at the bottom.
-By making these corrections, I was able to create more of a sense of distance and mitigate that “painted from a photo” appearance.
+From this point forward, I no longer reference the photo.
+I remembered being in this field in the snow, and I use my memory to paint.
+Troubleshooting, I reduce the large shadow area slightly and flattened the foremost edge, which set the shadowed field back in the distance.
+I also thin and flatten the two shadow bands at the bottom.
+By making these corrections, I am able to create more of a sense of distance and mitigate that “painted from a photo” appearance.

 9. On to the Finish

-To bring some energy to the snow in the foreground, I used large strokes of the Ludwig pastels, which are buttery soft.
-I also used a light-blue Girault pastel to lightly draw lines indicating tractor tracks, which help support the perspective.
+To bring energy to the snow in the foreground, I use large strokes of the Ludwig pastels, which are buttery soft.
+I also use a light-blue Girault pastel to lightly draw lines indicating tractor tracks, which help support the perspective.
 And then came the hardest part—deciding it was time to stop.